clstmbrly/fpki-guides/pages/fpki_crawler_howto.md

 permalink: /fpkicrawler/
 ---

-You may need to delve deeply into Certification Authority relationships in the FPKI, which are complex!
-You might also want to analyze certificates or download them.
-The FPKI Crawler can help you.
+When you delve deeply into Certification Authority relationships in the FPKI, it's clear that they are complex!

+You might need to understand their relationships more fully, analyze certificates, or download them.
+How can you see these relationships?
+Where do you get these certificates?
+Which ones you need?

+The FPKI Crawler can help you sort it all out.

 * [FPKI Graph](#fpki-graph)
 * [FPKI Crawler Outputs](#fpki-crawler-outputs)